Vital Records Online

 Authorization

-Who is Authorized to Order District of Columbia (D.C.)
-Birth Certificates?
+Who is Authorized to Order a Washington, D.C.
+Birth Certificate?

-The certificate holder can request a certified copy of their birth records, though they must provide proof of their identity when doing so.
+The certificate holder may request a certified copy of their birth record, but must provide proof of identity.
 If someone needs to request a birth certificate on behalf of another person, it is important to check the eligibility requirements to ensure that the requester is authorized to do so.
 The DCVRD determines eligible third parties that can legally request a copy of a birth certificate.
 In most cases, third parties must provide proof of their relationship to the record holder.

 Authorized People